 When we call you back, we will ask you for some more details, so we can assess whether we can meet your needs and seek to match you with the right Counsellor from our service.
 At that time, you will be informed about the length of our waiting list, which can only be roughly estimated.

-When you contact us, you will be asked whether you are available for face-to-face, video-link and/or telephone counselling.
+When you contact us, you will be asked whether you are available for face-to-face or video-link counselling.
 Those seeking face-to-face counselling only, may currently have a longer time to wait.
 If this is the case and you feel a real urgency, we encourage you to contact your GP and talk to them about it.
 Unfortunately, we are unable to move urgent cases to the top of the waiting list.

 Once an appointment time comes free, your Counsellor will contact you direct to arrange to meet for the first session.
 If you cannot make the suggested time and day you will go back on the waiting list, until another slot becomes free.

 If you are going to meet via video-link, the Counsellor can talk you through how this will work.

 Other sources for support can also be found on our USEFUL LINKS page, and The Samaritans are available 24-7 if you need to talk, freephone: 116 123.
 The charity Mind may also be a good source of support, www.mind.org.uk or 0300 123 3393.